mahmoudSaaadallah/Learning/Django/Django Class Based View.md

 class BookCreateView(CreateView):
     model = Book
     form_class = BookForm # Or specify fields = ['title', 'author', 'published_date']
+    # we could use form_class or use fields and override with a list of fields that we want.
     template_name = "myapp/book_form.html"
     success_url = reverse_lazy('book_list') # Redirect after successful creation